Q: Who is at this camp?

 Q: What if my child is having trouble in band?
 Will they get left behind?

 A: Definitely not!
-One of the major goals our camp is help the kids who are struggling.
-Your camper will be placed in the band that’s best suited for him or her.
-From that point on, your child will be under the instruction of clinicians and instructors specially hired for their ability to work with children in their age group.
+This camp is designed to help all students improve their skills in the marching arts, regardless of their starting point.
+For elective ensembles, your camper will be placed in the band that’s best suited for him or her.
+From that point on, your child will be under the instruction of clinicians and instructors specially hired for their ability to work with students in their age group.

 Q: Do you have a repair technician on site to repair broken instruments?
 What about renting instruments?